Association of sleep quality with body fat mass and metabolic factors in Iranian adults in 2020

 Keywords: Sleep quality; PSQI questionnaire; Body fat mass; Fasting Blood Sugar; Lipid profile

 Chronic sleep deprivation due to lifestyle changes is a common problem in modern societies [1].
-The prevalence of sleep disorders has been increasing over the past decades[2].
-Poor sleep quality along with changes in other lifestyle habits, such as eating, physical activity, smoking and drinking, are likely of potential risk factors for non-communicable diseases such as obesity, diabetes and cardiovascular disease obesity, [3-5].
-There are some studies showing the relationship between sleep duration and glycemic [6-8] and lipid profile [9-18].
-Most of these studies have suggested that short sleep duration is associated with lower high density lipoprotein cholesterol (HDL-c) and higher triglyceride (TG) level [19].
+The prevalence of sleep disorders has been increasing over the past decades [2].
+Poor sleep quality along with changes in other lifestyle habits, such as eating, physical activity, smoking and drinking, are likely of potential risk factors for non-communicable diseases such as obesity, diabetes and cardiovascular disease, [3-5].
+There are some studies showing the relationship between sleep duration and glycemia [6-8] and lipid profile [9-18].
+Most of these studies have suggested that short sleep duration is associated with lower high density lipoprotein cholesterol (HDL-C) and higher triglyceride (TG) level [19].
 Many studies have shown that short sleep duration could also be a significant risk factor for diabetes [6,8], while there are few studies regarding sleep quality.
 Iyegha and colleagues showed that prediabetes is positively associated with poor sleep quality [3].
 On the other hand, sleep quality is associated with appetite and dietary intake [20-22].
 Poor sleep quality is also associated with severe fatigue during the day, which can reduce desire to engage in physical activities.
 All of the mentioned variables are associated with weight gain.
-Moreover, it has also documented that physical activity can improve dyslipidemia and blood glucose intolerance [23].
+Moreover, it has also been documented that physical activity can improve dyslipidemia and blood glucose intolerance [23].
 Furthermore, poor sleep quality can increase stress level which in turn, may lead to increase in total and low-density lipoprotein (LDL) cholesterol and glucose serum level [10,24].
 Poor sleep quality can increase cortisol secretion and muscular protein synthesis suppression [25].
-It may also lead to decrease in Insulin like Growth Factor-1[26], increase in insulin resistance [27], increase in body fat mass[28], decrease in leptin secretion, increase in ghrelin secretion[29] and decrease in adiponectin level which can cause obesity [30].
-Although, it is not clear that which subscale of sleep quality has the more/less correlation with body weight and metabolic factors.
+It may also lead to decrease in insulin-like growth factor 1 (IGF-1) [26], increase in insulin resistance [27], increase in body fat mass [28], decrease in leptin secretion, increase in ghrelin secretion[29] and decrease in adiponectin level which can cause obesity [30].
+Although it is not clear which PSQI subscales are most strongly correlated with body weight and metabolic factors.
 With regard to this point and considering the increasing prevalence of sleep disorders in the last decades [3] and also the lack of attention to sleep quality and its impacts on risk factors of non-communicable diseases, the current study was conducted to investigate the association between sleep quality and BMI, body fat mass, glycemic and lipid profile and physical activity level in Iranian adults, focusing on all sleep quality subsets, separately.

 Participants